ejwillemse/BAN313/chapter1.md

 n <-
 n

-# 4a) Use the sample distribution and number of samples to determine if the noraml condition has been met.
+# 4a) Use the sample distribution and number of samples to determine if the normal condition has been met.
 Assign your TRUE or FALSE answer to:  normalConditionMet